Skip to content

 Son of Ramesses IV, grandson of Ramses III, great-grandson of Setnakhte, probably a descendant of Ramses II, and the fourth pharaoh of the 20th Dynasty.

 By the time Ramses V was crowned, Egypt was already troubled.
-On the inside, the authority of Amun’s priests was increasing at a fast pace.
+On the inside, Amun’s priests’ authority was increasing rapidly.
 They restrained the pharaoh by controlling most of the land and taking over the finances.
-As they became more and more powerful, the economy declined just as fast.
+As they became increasingly powerful, the economy declined as fast.

 The external affairs were also unsettling.
 The Libyans who were kicked out by Seti I (remember that?) seized on the internal instability and attacked Egypt again.
 The attacks were even said to have reached Thebes.
-This so terrorised the workers constructing the royal tombs, including that of Ramses V, in the Valley of the Kings that they stopped working altogether.
+This terrorised the workers constructing the royal tombs, including that of Ramses V, in the Valley of the Kings, and they stopped working.

-Although Ramesses V reigned for four years, only little is known about his achievements, if he ever made any.
-As he never married, he was succeeded by his uncle Ramesses VI.
+Although Ramesses V reigned for four years, little is known about his achievements, if he ever made any.
+As he never married, his uncle Ramesses VI succeeded him.

 Ramses VI (1145 – 1137 BC)